 - How can you help my business and bonding capacity grow?

 - This one is important to ask and can be difficult to answer if the bonding agent isn’t a specialist.
 When an agency has many contractors, they develop expertise on what it takes for contractors to thrive and build their business.
 Without that expertise and extensive experience, a general insurance agent can’t add any value to the contractor in the process.

 - How do you decide which surety company to place me with?

 - An inexperienced bond agent will, basically, scroll through their digital rolodex and see “who is available” or simply turn to whoever their “buddy” is.
 To understand what surety company benefits you best, the agent needs to take a holistic approach and identify the surety company that best suits your unique needs.
 To do that, an agent needs to have a lot of surety company options, experience, and knowing what each surety is best at.

 There are many things to consider and ask a potential bonding agent, which is why we’ve written this in-depth article: The Top 6 Questions You Need To Ask Your Surety Agency

-We strongly recommend reading it to help better your knowledge of the bonding industry, protect yourself, and grow your business successfully.
+We strongly recommend reading it to help better your knowledge of the construction bond industry, protect yourself, and grow your business successfully.